-WE ARE OPEN ON THURSDAY'S FOR FOOT CARE & CUSTOM ORTHOTIC INSOLES.
+WE ARE OPEN FOR ALL YOUR FOOT CARE AND ORTHOTIC NEEDS

 To see a Chriopodist or Podiatrist you do not need a doctor's referral.
 However, you do need a referral from your family doctor to see an Orthopaedic surgeon.